 At its core, The Greenhouse is a 12-month innovation programme for climate positive startups that offers early-stage ("pre-seed") entrepreneurs access to business coaching with experienced professionals, a range of masterclasses, free workspace at our new headquarters in central London, and equity-free grant funding.

-Above all, it provides the opportunity to be at the heart of a new climate-focused innovation community at the Centre for climate change innovation (CCCI) in London.
+Above all, it provides the opportunity to be at the heart of Undaunted's climate-focused innovation community at the Royal Institution in the heart of London.

 - We have been running innovation activities for over a decade.
 The Grantham Institute – Climate Change and the Environment was a founding partner of Climate-KIC, which resulted in the development of the Climate-KIC Accelerator, Climate Launchpad, The Journey, and many others.